NikeetPandit/practice/README.md

 ## Medium-Project 3

-In this project, exhaustive testing (30+ pages) has been performed.
+In this project, I performed exhaustive testing (30+ pages).
 I surveyed periodic noise reduction, Weiner, constrained least squares, and inverse filtering.
 I combined theoretical knowledge and use it to drive experimental testing.